Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
-Expertise in working in groups and demonstrate great communication skills.
+- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
+Expertise in working in an organisation and possess strong communication skills.

 Education: